Nausea and Vomiting Mechanisms

 Brian Williams, MD, MBA

-Currently, I am pursuing translational bench research at the Pittsburgh Center for Pain Research (PCPR) to develop multimodal single-injection and continuous infusion perineural analgesia, with the specific goals of maximizing the duration of sensory analgesia while minimizing the duration of motor and proprioceptive block.
+I have been pursuing translational bench-to-bedside research since 2007, now with clinical trial funding from the Department of Defense, developing multimodal single-injection perineural anesthesia/analgesia (i.e., “nerve block”).
+Our specific goals include maximizing the duration of sensory analgesia while minimizing the duration of motor and proprioceptive block.
 The public health objectives are to render single-injection nerve block techniques both more efficacious for patients and more accessible for anesthesiologists to administer quickly.
 My past research interests included the restructuring of anesthesia care processes to render regional anesthesia as the primary anesthetic technique (spinal, single-injection peripheral nerve block, continuous nerve block), while relegating general endotracheal anesthesia to the "backup" plan.
 My work has addressed health care economics and hospital staff workload (in retrospective study), as well as patient-reported outcomes via validated survey instruments (in prospective study).

 E-mail Dr. Williams